telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/working-with-repository-items.md

 >caution The properties in bold have values defined in the repository item while the others have their default values.
 >

->note When defining repository item key you should make sure that the key is unique in order to create/save the item.
+>tip When defining repository item key you should make sure that the key is unique in order to create/save the item.
 >